matuteiglesias/journal/content/Dev/2025-05-04_Resolved_SQLite_errors_and_indexed_ChatGPT_logs.md

 **🕒 01:00–01:10**
 **🏷️ Labels**: Sqlite, Database, Indexing, Error Handling, Python
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to resolve existing SQLite database errors and ensure the successful indexing of ChatGPT logs for efficient data management and retrieval.
+The session aimed to resolve existing SQLite database errors and ensure the successful indexing of ChatGPT logs for efficient [[data management]] and retrieval.

 ### Key Activities
 - **Error Fixing**: Addressed non-string elements in `content_parts` by converting them to strings for database compatibility.